Android Central Verdict

 Why you can trust Android Central

 OnePlus has experienced quite a turnaround over the past few years.
-Once known as the "flagship killer" company, OnePlus eventually lost its original brand identity and went through some tumultuous times, but last year's OnePlus 12 signaled a huge transformation that proved the company could make the best Android phone around.
+Once known as the "flagship killer" company, OnePlus eventually lost its original brand identity and went through some tumultuous times.
+However, last year's OnePlus 12 signaled a significant transformation that proved the company could produce one of the best Android phones around, with the follow-up OnePlus 13 further solidifying this fact.

 It gets quite literally everything right.
 From the ground-breaking IP69 build quality to the best display ever reviewed by DisplayMate — including important eye care protections for users like me who are sensitive to PWM dimming — and a camera that OnePlus proudly claims "meets and beats the best out there."
 There's no better Android phone on the market than the OnePlus 13, and you'll find out why in my full review below.